Ayear ago I heard some alarming news that one of the 3 credit bureaus, Equifax, had been the victim of a hacking attack.

 - Monitor your existing credit card and bank accounts closely for charges you don’t recognize.

 - If you decide against a credit freeze, consider placing a fraud alert on your files.
 A fraud alert warns creditors that you may be an identity theft victim and that they should verify that anyone seeking credit in your name really is you.

 - File your taxes early — as soon as you have the tax information you need, before a scammer can.
 Tax identity theft happens when someone uses your Social Security number to get a tax refund or a job.
 Respond right away to letters from the IRS.

 So check your credit reports for free through the government site, place a freeze on your credit, monitor your existing accounts and make sure to file your taxes early so you don't have attempted tax fraud like I did last year.

-There are two things you can do when it comes to putting a hold on your credit.
-You can either place a temporary fraud alert on your credit reports, or you can place a permanent credit freeze (also known as a “security freeze”) on your report.
+There are a few things you can do when it comes to putting a hold on your credit.
+You can either place a temporary fraud alert on your credit reports, you can use a credit agency's “credit lock” tool on your credit file, or you can place a permanent credit freeze (also known as a “security freeze”) on your report.

 A credit freeze locks down your credit so that it can't be accessed, a fraud alert allows creditors to get a copy of your credit report as long as they take steps to verify your identity.

 A credit lock is a relatively new feature offered by the credit agencies that is similar to a credit freeze, but it allows you to turn the lock on and off via an app or website.
 The problem is that it doesn't offer as many legal protections as a credit freeze, which has protections mandated by law, while a credit lock often comes baked in with arbitration agreements, and more.
 If choosing between a credit lock and credit freeze, opt for the credit freeze.